datameshgroup/fusion/docs/appendix.md

 <details>

 <summary>
-Installing the Auth File via AxToolKit
+Install the Auth File via AxToolKit
 </summary>

 <p>
+Once you’ve received the Auth File from DataMesh, please install it using the instructions below:
   - Install the AxToolkit.
   - Make sure that your Ingenico device is connected to your PC but is turned OFF.
   - Open the AxToolkit.